cmelchior/asciihexgrid/README.md

 -----------------------
 Include the file 'deploy/asciihexgrid-1.0.jar' in your classpath.

-Building a hex grid like so:
+Build a hex grid like this:

     AsciiBoard board = new AsciiBoard(0, 2, 0, 1, new SmallFlatAsciiHexPrinter());
     board.printHex("HX1","-B-", '#', 0, 0);